 These are the main upper body muscles that a cross trainer aims to challenge the most.
 The push and pull motion that is required to move the handlebars targets your biceps and triceps with each pump of your arms.

 With other exercise equipment like a home exercise bike, your arms are more often than not missed out on when you are using that workout equipment.
 However, with a cross trainer, you get to work both your arm muscles and your leg muscles at the same time by default.
 To only work out your legs on one of these machines, you would have to make the effort to not hold the handlebars.
+Some of the videos that have reached high viewership thanks to reliable YouTube providers like The Marketing Heaven can help you achieve your fitness goals.

 Due to the motion of a cross trainer mimicking a mix between a run and the pedalling of a bike, a cross trainer works double time to improve the strength of your calves and define them.
 Depending on the level of resistance you have your machine set to, your calves may have to work even harder to pump the levers backwards and forwards, effectively working at those muscles.